Berry Phase of Bloch States through Modular Symmetries: Methods

 The numerical evaluation of $\vartheta$ functions has been carried out as in Ref.\cite{Maggio2025} , omitting the normalisation constant for the GTOs.
 The approximation method banks on the pointwise approximation introduced in Ref.\cite{Deconinck2003} , which allows to set the numerical error in the evaluation of the $\vartheta$ function as an input parameter, here set to $10^{-8}$.
 The analytical expression for the overlap integral has been compared to the result of numerical integration using the built in trapezoid method implemented in \textsc{Matlab} \cite{Matlab2024}: setting the lattice constants to the numerical values $a=1, \, b= \tfrac{5}{4}, \, c= \tfrac{5}{3}$, the numerical approximation $S^{(N)}$ to $S$ already converges to the analytical value with an absolute error $\left| S^{(N)} - S \right|\approx 10^{-11}$ for $N \geq 5$, for the BS $\tilde{\phi}_\Gamma(\uc|\uw_a, \tau \dd)$, with $\tau=\tfrac{2\ii}{\pi}$.

-The assignment of a BS to an irreducible representation of the local symmetry group of the wavevector is carried out by evaluating the ratio $\tfrac{F[\phi]}{\phi}$, where $F$ is the SG operation \cite{Maggio2025}, the result is compared with the character table reported in [SI].
+The assignment of a BS to an irreducible representation of the local symmetry group of the wavevector is carried out by evaluating the ratio $\tfrac{F[\phi]}{\phi}$, where $F$ is the SG operation \cite{Maggio2025}, the result is compared with the character table reported in the Supporting Information.

 In the rest of this section I am reporting the derivation of the salient results presented in the main text, together with the necessary definitions, starting with the integral of the Berry connection that is somewhat easier to derive.